jprnz/rnaseq-deseq2-star/README.md

 snakemake -n
 ```

-To run the workflow locally one could use
+To run the workflow on SLURM one could use
 ```
-snakemake --use-conda -j<threads>
+./snakemake_slurm.sh --use-conda -j<threads>
 ```
 This will instruct Snakemake to resolve dependencies using conda and up to `<threads>` number of parallel tasks (or number of threads per-task).
-When running on SLURM use the helper script `snakemake_slurm.sh`.
+When running locally use `snakemake`.
 See Snakemake documentation for more [command line options](https://snakemake.readthedocs.io/en/stable/executing/cli.html#all-options).